 We have kept the tradition alive for more than three decades but with the devaluing currency, inflation and economic conditions it is becoming harder and harder with each passing year.

-With your help we hope to continue like we always had.
+With your help we hope to continue like we have always had.

-Please donate generously for this cause as everyone deserves a meal after he or she breaks his fast.
+Please donate generously for this cause as everyone deserves a meal after he or she breaks his or her fast.